Our knowledge of orthopaedics. Your best health.

 These X-rays show (left) a side-view and (right) a front-view of the spine after kyphoplasty surgery.

-After this surgery, patients are encouraged to return to their normal, day-to-day activities as soon as possible.
+After surgery, patients are encouraged to return to normal daily activities quickly.

 X-ray showing vertebroplasty